psevestre/openid-fapi/Financial_API_WD_002.md

 if the `alg` is `HS512`, hash the state value with SHA-512, then take the left-most 256 bits and base64url encode them.
 The `s_hash` value is a case sensitive string.

+#### 5.1.2 JWT Secured Authorization Response Mode for OAuth 2.0 (JARM)

+An authorization server may protect authorization responses to clients using the "JWT Secured Authorization Response Mode" [JARM].

+The [JARM] allows a client to request that an authorization server encode the authorization response (of any response type) in a JWT.
+It is an alternative to utilizing ID Tokens as detached signatures for providing financial-grade security on authorization responses and can be used with plain OAuth.

+For example, clients may use [JARM] in conjunction with the response type `code`.

 ### 5.2 Read and write API security provisions